RoySegall/gizra.com/src/_posts/2018-04-23-stress-test.md

 {% include thumbnail.html image_path="assets/images/posts/stress-testing/blazemeter-report.png" caption="A BlazeMeter report." %}

+Moreover without extra effort, you can trivially make sure that the test is not bound by the infrastructure:

+{% include thumbnail.html image_path="assets/images/posts/stress-testing/engine-health.png" caption="BlazeMeter monitors the executor machines for you." %}

 ### Simulation Recorder

 There is a lazy way to be able to [record simulation](https://gatling.io/docs/2.3/http/recorder/) using a GUI, if you just start to experiment with Gatling.
 Try it out, but for any non-trivial tests, you need to touch the Scala code.
 For such tests, where you're interested in downloading a lots of static resources and it would be quite boring to code it manually, give it a shot.

 {% include thumbnail.html image_path="assets/images/posts/stress-testing/recorder.png" caption="The GUI recorder of Gatling.io - a good companion in writing the actual Scala classes." %}

-{% include thumbnail.html image_path="assets/images/posts/stress-testing/engine-health.png" caption="BlazeMeter monitors the executor machines for you." %}

 ### Icing on the Cake - Integration Tests on Travis